dialoguemd/covid-19/src/regions/ca/info/common/prevent-infection.md

 Wearing a mask when you are not ill may give a false sense of security.
 There is a potential risk of infection with improper mask use and disposal.
 They also need to be changed frequently.

 However, your health care provider may recommend you wear a mask if you are experiencing symptoms of COVID-19 while you are seeking or waiting for care.
 In this instance, masks are an appropriate part of infection prevention and control measures.
-The mask acts as a barrier and helps stop the tiny droplets from spreading you when you cough or sneeze.
+The mask acts as a barrier and helps stop the tiny droplets from spreading when you cough or sneeze.

 [Source: Government of Canada](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks.html)